Sequential keypoint density estimator: an overlooked baseline of skeleton-based video anomaly detection: Related work

 \section{Related work}

 \textbf{Video anomaly detection.} Video anomaly detection \cite{mo14icip,leyva17tip} focuses on identifying anomalous frames within video sequences.
 This task is particularly relevant in surveillance \cite{sultani18cvpr} where anomalies may indicate accidents or emergencies \cite{liu18cvpr}.
 Early approaches to frame-based video anomaly detection map input frames into a shared feature space \cite{santos19vcir,abati2019cvpr} and apply decision rules that differentiate between normal and abnormal patterns \cite{ionescu2017iccv}.
 More recent approaches \cite{ flaborea2023iccv,georgescu2022tpami,barbalau2022cviu} focus on bounding box detections and recognize anomalies using self-supervised features \cite{georgescu2020cvpr,wang2022eccv}.
-Other methods leverage failed optical flow predictions \cite{liu2021iccv}, errors in denoising of diffusion model \cite{yan23iccv}, and predictions from cooperatively trained deep models \cite{zaheer2022cvpr}.
-Furthermore, recent methods use exciting density estimation techniques such as denoising score matching \cite{micorek24cvpr}.
+Other methods leverage failed optical flow predictions \cite{liu2021iccv}, errors in denoising of diffusion models \cite{yan23iccv}, and predictions from cooperatively trained deep models \cite{zaheer2022cvpr}.
+In addition, there are exciting density estimation techniques such as denoising score matching \cite{micorek24cvpr}.
 However, these RGB-based methods may raise ethical concerns due to potential appearance-based biases and difficult anonymization.
 SeeKer builds atop skeleton sequences, and thus avoids such concerns.

 \textbf{Skeleton-based video anomaly detection.} Video anomaly detection based on human skeleton sequences \cite{markovitz2020cvpr, morais2019cvpr} is particularly effective due to anonymity, low computational requirements, and domain invariance \cite{hirschorn2023iccv}.
 Existing skeleton-based methods capture spatio-temporal dependencies within skeleton sequences using recurrent models \cite{morais2019cvpr} or convolutional variational autoencoders \cite{miracle2022arxiv, jain2020icpr}.
 Alternatively, viewing skeletons as graphs \cite{markovitz2020cvpr,luo2020neurcomp, flaborea2024pr,hirschorn2023iccv} allows for processing with graph-based architectures \cite{yan18aaai, yu18ijcai}.
 The trained models then detect anomalies as failed pose predictions \cite{jain2020icpr,flaborea2023iccv} or unlikely sequences \cite{hirschorn2023iccv}.
 Unlike previous approaches, SeeKer leverages the compositional nature of skeletons and applies autoregressive sequence factorization at the keypoint level.
 This results in improved alignment, principled inclusion of keypoint detection uncertainty, and interpretable scoring in the sense that we can easily identify the keypoint(s) that triggered the anomaly detector.